Skip to content

 • What data does it use?

-The model uses census information at output area level to help establish the profile of the population, including, age, gender, and Index of Multiple Deprivation scores.
+The Model also uses census information at output area level to help establish the profile of the population, including age, gender and Index of Multiple Deprivation scores.
 These are all used in the model to estimate the demand for sports facilities.

-The FPM also uses the information on the road network (Ordnance Survey MasterMap Highways Network) to estimate how people are prepared to travel.
+The FPM also uses the information on the road network (Ordnance Survey Multi-modal routing network) to estimate how people travel across an area.
 This is essential in helping to understand whether the current supply of sports facilities are in the right place to meet the potential demand.

 Read less